PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Denmark!

-However, if you too plan on visiting the land of both the Vikings and Hans Christian Andersen, you might be wondering about the proper Danish travel insurance.
-In which case, AXA is happy to help!
+However, if you too plan on visiting the land of the Vikings, Hans Christian Andersen, LEGO, and the wienerbrød (known internationally as simply “a Danish”), you might be wondering about the proper Danish travel insurance.
+And if you need a Schengen visa to get there, you’re probably already shopping around for some too.
+In either case, AXA is happy to help!

 - Is travel insurance mandatory to visit Denmark?